lvyin1122/2022-polyu-ecommerce/docs/02-Working-with-State.md

 import Pagination from "react-bootstrap/Pagination";

 function Home() {
+  // Active page number
-  // Variables for the pagination let active = 1;
+  let active = 1;
+  // Create a list
   let items = [];
-  // Let's say that each page contains 6 items const limit = 6;
+  // limit = 6, meaning we will have 6 products in one page at most const limit = 6;
   // Compute the number of pages from the number of products const pageNum = Math.ceil(data.length / limit);
-  // Create a list of Pagination.Item
-  for (let number = 1; number <= pageNum; number++) {
+  // Create a list of Pagination.Item using a for loop for (let number = 1; number <= pageNum; number++) {
-    items.push(
+    // Use push() method to add new item to the list items.push(
       <Pagination.Item key={number} active={number === active}>
         {number}